 Requirements for A Basement Apartment

 There are some things that your basement will need to have in order for it to be considered a legal secondary suite.
-These include:
+Things to prepare your basement finishing for rental include:

 A Separate Exit